2011 Cleveland Browns season

-The 2011 Cleveland Browns season was the team's 63rd season as a professional sports franchise and its 59th season as a member of the National Football League (NFL).
-The team had hoped to improve on its 2010 season, where it finished with a record of 5–11 and placed third in the AFC North, however, the team was eliminated from playoff contention in Week 14.
+The 2011 season was the Cleveland Browns' 59th in the National Football League (NFL) and their 63rd overall.
+They were eliminated from playoff contention in Week 14 and ultimately finished with a 4–12 record, one win less than in 2010 season, when they finished 5–11 and placed third in the AFC North.
 This season marked the second season under the leadership of team president Mike Holmgren and general manager Tom Heckert, as well as the first season under head coach Pat Shurmur.
 The Browns played all of their home games at Cleveland Browns Stadium in Cleveland, Ohio.

 Off-season

 Personnel changes

 On January 3, 2011, one day after the 2010 season, the Browns fired head coach Eric Mangini.
 In two seasons with the Browns, Mangini had a record of 10–22 and a disappointing 2–10 record against division opponents.

 On January 13, the team hired former St. Louis Rams' offensive coordinator Pat Shurmur to replace Mangini as head coach.
 Shurmur served as the Rams' offensive coordinator from 2009–2010, and was an offensive assistant with the Philadelphia Eagles from 1999–2008.
 This is his first opportunity as an NFL head coach.

 On January 21, Shurmur made his first addition to the coaching staff, by hiring Dick Jauron as defensive coordinator.
 Jauron, who most recently served as the Philadelphia Eagles' secondary coach, has served as defensive coordinator for the Jacksonville Jaguars from 1995–98, head coach of the Chicago Bears from 1999–2003, and head coach of the Buffalo Bills from 2006–09.
 Jauron replaces Rob Ryan, who became the defensive coordinator of the Dallas Cowboys.

 On January 25, the Browns hired Chris Tabor as special teams coordinator.
 Tabor most recently served as the Chicago Bears' assistant special teams coach from 2008–2010.
 Tabor replaces Brad Seely, who became the special teams coordinator of the San Francisco 49ers.

 On January 31, the Browns added four new coaches to their staff.
 The Browns hired former Oakland Raiders defensive line coach Dwaine Board as defensive line coach, former Arizona Cardinals defensive coordinator Billy Davis as linebackers coach, former University of Miami offensive coordinator Mark Whipple as quarterbacks coach, and former NFL wide receiver Mike Wilson as wide receivers coach.

 The rest of the Browns' position coaches were retained from Mangini's staff.
 The Browns have not hired an offensive coordinator, as Shurmur intends to call the offensive plays for the team.